layux/template-minecraft/README.md

 # Gradle & Kotlin

-This is a template project for a Gradle project using Kotlin.
+This is a template for a Gradle project using Kotlin.

 ## How to use